argonne-lcf/user-guides/docs/aurora/performance-tools/vtune.md

 * a performance-critical kernel for further analysis and optimization;
 * a performance-critical kernel that it is tightly connected with other kernels in the program and may slow down their performance.

+For source level in-kernal profiling, applications should to be bulit with __*-fdebug-info-for-profiling -gline-tables-only*__.

 ## A quick instruction for VTune analysis on Intel GPUs